stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 RRtype
         The type of generalised NOTIFY that this NOTIFY RR defines the desired target address for.
 Currently only the types CDS, CSYNC and DNSKEY are suggested to be supported, but there is no protocol issue should a use case for additional types of notifications arise in the future.

 Scheme
         The scheme for locating the desired notification address.
         The range is 0-255.
 This is a 16 bit unsigned integer in network byte order.
 The value 0 is an error.
 The value 1 is described in this document and all other values are currently unspecified.

 Port
         The port on the target host of the notification service.
 The range is 0-65535.
 This is a 16 bit unsigned integer in network byte order.

 Target
         The domain name of the target host providing the service of listening for generalised notifications of the specified type.
-        There MUST be one or more address records for this name, the name MUST NOT be an alias (in the sense of RFC 1034 or RFC 2181).
+        There MUST be one or more address records for this name.

-        A Target of "." means that the service is decidedly not available at this domain.

 # Open Questions